Login

 Where can I activate Advanced Scripting?

-Although Advanced Scripting is all about filtering Content Items and Collections, you define Advanced Scripting per Collection.
-As such you need to edit a Collection in order to adapt the Advanced Scripting to your specific needs.
+Although Advanced Scripting is all about filtering Content Items and Collections, you define Advanced Scripting on a Collection level.
+As such you need to edit a Collection in order to add a script.

 IMPORTANT: